Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Git_Setup.md

 <br>

 ### Configure Git [Using GitHub_CLI (gh)]:
+  - `Install` and `Setup` GitHub_CLI(gh).
-  - Open your terminal or command prompt and configure Git with your GitHub credentials.
+  - Open your terminal or command prompt.
-  - Navigate to the Local Repository using the `cd (Change Directory)` Command:
+  - Paste the following Command in Terminal to `Begin Authentication`:
     ```
-    cd C:\My_Workspace\<path_to_local_repository>
+    gh auth login
     ```
   - Configure Your Github Credentials for the local repository:
     ```